ParitoshVyawahare/Academic_FDA/README.md

 valuable insights into their drinking habits, promote responsible alcohol consumption, and potentially facilitate early intervention measures for those at risk of alcohol-related harm

+Project 3 (NLP)

+In the rapidly evolving field of generative artificial intelligence (AI), identifying key research themes and understanding their interconnections is crucial for academics, practitioners, and policy makers.
+This project aims to utilize the comprehensive Web of Science (WoS) database to search for publications related to generative AI.
+Through an analytical approach focused on keyword co-occurrence networks derived from author keywords, we will map the intellectual structure and identify the core themes and trends in generative AI research.